 Prevention Programs

-Prevention isn’t about stopping violence before it occurs to one individual, it’s about changing the systems and social norms that allow violence to continue to be perpetuated toward so many people.
+Prevention isn’t about stopping violence before it occurs to one individual, it’s about calling out and changing the systems and social norms that keep so many people trapped in perpetual cycles of violence and abuse.

 brooke-cagle--uHVRvDr7pg-unsplash